tdavis433/Treasurecoastai-/replit.md

-# Treasure Coast AI - Agency-First AI Chatbot Platform
+# Treasure Coast AI - Agency-First AI Assistant Platform

 ## Overview
-Treasure Coast AI is an agency-first AI assistant platform designed to empower agencies to build and manage custom AI chatbots for local businesses.
+Treasure Coast AI is an agency-first AI assistant platform designed to empower agencies to build and manage custom AI assistants for local businesses.
 The core mission is to provide local businesses with a 24/7 AI assistant capable of capturing leads, booking appointments, and answering questions.
 Clients access a view-only dashboard to monitor results, while the agency handles all bot creation and management.
 The platform aims to be a premium, dark luxury SaaS with neon-glass accents, targeting the local business market with a streamlined, agency-managed solution for AI-driven customer interaction.

 ## User Preferences
 Not specified.